WinVector/PDSwR2/RenderedExamples/c10_Exploring_advanced_methods.md

 # Note 2:
 #   Build the model, specifying that x should be
-#   treated as a nonlinear variable.
+#   treated as a non-linear variable.

 # Note 3:
 #   The converged parameter tells you if the algorithm
 #   converged.
 You should only trust the output if this is TRUE.

 # Note 4:
-#   Setting family=gaussian and link=identity tells you that
+#   Setting family = gaussian and link = identity tells you that
 #   the model was treated with the same
 #   distributions assumptions as a standard linear regression.